 For these reasons the key focus of the group is on 'business transformation' and how the group can instigate a gradual programme of change that ensures our individual entities can thrive but also work and achieve together as a collective.

-Whilst the end goal of the business transformation process is improvement across all key business success indicators, in many respects it is also about rediscovering and re-emphasizing 'core values' and 'sense of purpose'.
+Whilst the end goal of the business transformation process is improvement across all key business success indicators, in many respects it is also about rediscovering and reemphasizing 'core values' and 'sense of purpose'.

-For the Community Benefit Societies this is all about providing good quality homes and housing management services where the customer is central to decision making and setting / monitoring of quality standards.
+For the Registered Provider's this is all about providing good quality homes and housing management services where the customer is central to decision making and setting / monitoring of quality standards.

-For the Commercial entities this is all about achieving growth and profitability to be able to create additional financial capacity for the Community Benefit Societies (leading to increased spend within the Group), de-risking the business process from fluctuations in market forces and guaranteeing continuity of supply.
+For the Commercial companies this is all about achieving growth and profitability to be able to create additional financial capacity for the Registered Provider's (leading to increased spend within the Group), de-risking the business process from fluctuations in market forces and guaranteeing continuity of supply.